truenas/documentation/content/TrueCommand/TCGettingStarted/TCFirstTimeLogin.md

 You can now log in to the TrueCommand web interface with the new administrator account credentials.

-### Resetting a User Password on the Login Screen
+## Resetting a User Password from the Login Screen

 {{< include file="content/_includes/TCResettingUserPassword.md" >}}

 Admin password resets generate a temporary password to provide login access.
-This temporary password is then changed by the user.
+The user then changes this temporary password.

 Need help resetting the TrueCommand Admin Cloud password or other user passwords?
 Contact [**iXsystems Customer Support**]({{< relref "Support.md" >}}) if you have purchased a support contract.

+## Next Steps

+After logging into the system as the adminstrator:

+* Configure TrueCommand Settings
+* Add systems to the interface
+* Add additional users (admin and non-admin accounts)

+{{< taglist tag="tcusers" limit="10" title="Related User Articles" >}}